Anxiety

 Common Types of Anxiety Disorders:

 Generalized Anxiety Disorder: Generalized Anxiety Disorder may be indicated when a child worries too much about too many things.
 In children, this anxiety often focuses on performance in school or sports.
 It may drive the child to strive for perfection, creating extreme studying habits or practice routines.
 Children with this disorder can be very hard on themselves and may seek constant approval or reassurance from others.
+They also may present as being on-edge and they may over-think and be worried all the time.

 Panic Disorder: Panic Disorder may be indicated when a child suffers from brief, but intense, unexpected panic or anxiety attacks.
 These attacks often have components of both physical sensations and psychological distress.
 Additionally, the onset of the attack is often sudden and without an apparent trigger.
-Children with panic disorders often find little relief in-between attacks; they are instead consumed with worry of another impending episode, and fear losing control, or “going crazy”.
+Children with panic disorders often find little relief in-between episodes; they are instead consumed with worry of another impending episode, and fear losing control, or “going crazy”.
 Panic attacks are seen in other anxiety disorders, but when they occur without clear triggers they may be classified as panic disorder.

 Separation Anxiety Disorder: Separation Anxiety Disorder may be indicated when a child (as old as 9) cannot bear to be separated from a parent or other family member.
 Separation anxiety is typically normal for children aged 3 and under.
 Older children who struggle with separation anxiety may refuse to go to school, camp or sleepover at a friend’s house.
 They may also demand that someone stay with them at bedtime.